 It would be a travesty to write a piece like this and not mention Tim’s Pub.
 Tim’s opened in 1994, and even if you aren’t familiar with it, Aldo will make you feel right at home the moment you walk in.
 He sets a beer in front of locals before they even sit down.
 There’s nothing fancy about the bar food, but the log-cabin decor and pool tables will make you feel like you’re in your hometown bar.

 Remember the old Stampede Bar outside of town?
 Well, that’s gone, and in its place is Porter Haus.
 A new paint job and complete remodel of the inside are replacing the western saloon theme.
 A different look for the south end of town, it seems to be taking after its Main Street predecessors.
 With no exact opening date set, look for doors to “swing” open in late 2017.

 1600 S. Otsego Ave.

-Locals have something to be excited about now that the long-time empty remnants of The Fireside Grill are being replaced by The Blind Squirrel, and the baseball field is staying!
+Locals have something to be excited about now that the long-time empty remnants of The Fireside Grill are being replaced by The Pine Squirrel, and the baseball field is staying!
 The building is under construction and set to open in late 2017.
 The Squirrel will offer an entertainment atmosphere with patio dinners, softball games, dance events and a pool room.
-If you love beer, love to dance and love to play baseball, you’ll be one happy nut for the Blind Squirrels’ grand slam!
+If you love beer, love to dance and love to play baseball, you’ll be one happy nut for the Pine Squirrels’ grand slam!